-I had no idea how to start or how important planning ahead for a dinner party would be, I just waded in and did it.
+I had no idea where to start or how important planning ahead for a dinner party would be, I just waded in and did it.

-Unfortunately I waited until the day of the big event to put everything
+Unfortunately I waited until the day of the big event to put most everything

 enjoy my guests or the wonderful food I had prepared.

 Planning ahead for a successful dinner party and all that needs to be done for dinner party

 menus with many recipes is the way to go...

 in fact, now I can truthfully say by getting myself organized it's

 become so very easy for me, what a difference a little planning ahead can